n8ebel/Slides/conferences/chicagoroboto18/tips_from_the_time_machine.md

 - What is expected of you?
 - How does your team build software?
 - Where and how are bugs tracked?
 - What's a sprint?
-Isn't scrum for rugby players?
-- How do you communicate effectively across an organization?
+What's a scrum?
+- Where's the code?
+How is it structured?
+- Where is the coffee machine?

 ___